-- I. Payment of the balance of general accounts shall be made by the debtor to the creditor Postal Administration in the manner prescribed by the Convention of the Postal Union for the liquidation of the balances of Transit Accounts. - 2.
-The preparation and transmission of a general account and the payment of the balance of that account shall be effected as early as possible and, at the latest, within a period of three months from the end of the period to which the account relates.
-After the expiration of this term the sums due from one Administration to the other shall bear interest at the rate of five per cent per annum to be reckoned from the date of expiration of the said term.
+- I. Payment of the balance of the account shall be made by the debtor to the creditor Postal Administration in the manner prescribed by the Convention of the Postal Union for the liquidation of the balances of transit accounts. - 2.
+The preparation and transmission of a general account and the payment of the balance of that account shall be effected as early as possible and, at the latest, within a period of six months or as soon as reasonably possible thereafter from the end of the period to which the account relates.